11 Comments

 Expand full comment

-May 26Liked by Michael Dudley, Amy Girard
+May 26Liked by Amy Girard, Michael Dudley

 Michael, thank you for this excellent article and also for the presentation about it you gave at the HxLibraries Symposium last Thursday.
 This is scholarship of the true "open inquiry" kind that we need more of.
 I have come to believe that academics become captured by "sacred narratives" in their disciplines, and sealed off from contrary evidence, as. much as people outside academia can become captured by conspiracy theories for their socially motivated reasons.
 The incentive structure in academia can be just as conformist, tribalistic, and focused on groupthink.